-First looking at the all event, one year cell, Table III shows that event firms have very low returns.2 In the twelve months subsequent to any event, firms have returns that are a whopping 2.34 percent per month lower than the market, and this difference is highly statistically significant.
-In terms of the magnitude, the two percent per month is in the same ballpark as the large estimates found in other cases of extreme short sale constraints.
-Jones and Lamont (2002) found that highly constrained firms had abnormal returns of -1 percent per month in the year subsequent to becoming constrained, for the period 1926-1933.
-Lamont and Thaler (2003) find abnormal returns of -10 percent per month over an approximately six month period for a sample of six cases involving short sale constraints, for the period 1998-2001.
-Ofek, Richardson, and Whitelaw (2003) find abnormal returns of about -2 percent per month for a sample of short sale constrained stocks, for the period 1999-2002.
+cases of extreme short sale constraints.
+Jones and Lamont (2002) found that highly constrained firms had abnormal returns of -1% per month in the year subsequent to becoming constrained, for the period 1926-1933.
+Lamont and Thaler (2003) find abnormal returns of -10% per month over an approximately six-month period for a sample of six cases involving short sale constraints, for the period 1998-2001.
+Ofek, Richardson, and Whitelaw (2004) and Cohen, Diether, and Malloy (2007) find abnormal returns of about -2%per month for a sample of short sale constrained stocks for a few years around the year 2000.

-Looking now at the different time horizons, two facts emerge.
+Examining the different time horizons, two facts emerge.
 First, the low returns are highly persistent, and continue for years.
-In the 36 months after any event, the market adjusted returns are -1.48 percent per month, so that the cumulative fall is 42 percent.
-The last column shows that, even after excluding the first year (so that the sample is firms which had an event in the past three years but not in the last year), market adjusted returns are a substantial -0.89 percent per month.
+In the 36 months after any event, the market-adjusted returns are -1.48% per month, so that the cumulative fall is 42%.
+The last column shows that, even after excluding the first year (so that the sample is firms that had an event in the past three years but not in the last year), market-adjusted returns are -0.89% per month.
 While this number has a t-statistic that is less than two, partially because the sample contains fewer observations since many have gone bankrupt or been delisted, it is economically large.
-Thus the time pattern is consistent with overpricing that is only slowly corrected through time.
-The effect is not primarily a short-term under-reaction to bad news that gets quickly corrected.
-Rather, it is a long-term overpricing phenomenon, with time pattern similar to the value effect.
+Thus, the time pattern is consistent with overpricing that is only slowly corrected through time.
+The effect is not primarily a short-term under reaction to bad news that gets quickly corrected.
+Rather, it is a long-term overpricing phenomenon, with a time pattern similar to the value effect.

-Second, it is clear that the returns are lowest immediately after the event, and gradually the effect weakens over time.
-Thus there is no evidence in Table III to support the idea that one should buy stocks after an event occurs, in anticipation of a short squeeze (Section VI examines in more detail a subset of these events, and look at daily returns around event dates).
+Second, returns are lowest immediately after the event, and gradually the effect weakens over time.
+Thus, there is no evidence in Table 3 to support the idea that one should buy stocks after an event occurs, in anticipation of a short squeeze.
+(Section 6 examines in more detail a subset of these events, and looks at daily returns around event dates.)

-Looking across the different types of events, there does not seem to be much difference in mean returns.
+Turning now to the different types of events, there does not seem to be much difference in mean returns in the different rows of Table 3.
 In drawing inferences about the effect of short sale constraints, the legal and technical categories may be more reliable, since the belligerent statement category is somewhat more ambiguous.
-Belligerent statements are just cheap talk, and require more researcher judgment to define the event.
+Belligerent statements are just cheap talk, and require researcher judgment to define the event.
 In contrast, technical and legal events are tangible actions.
 Since all three categories of events predict large and statistically significant underperformance of returns in the subsequent year, it is not necessary to use the belligerent category to draw inferences about the effect of events.
 Even excluding belligerent statements, there is strong evidence that anti-shorting events are followed by very low returns.
 In regressions not shown, there is no statistically significant difference in returns between the three classes of events (belligerent, legal, and technical).
 Measurement error may be responsible for some of these similarities, since some belligerent firms probably also take unobserved legal or technical actions.
-Since there are not detectable differences between the categories, the rest of the paper discusses the "all events" row only.
+Since there are not detectable differences between the categories, the discussion focuses on the "all events" row in Table 3 only.